OzgurBAkyol/OzgurBAkyol/README.md

 * 🌍  I'm based in Eskişehir , TR
 * ✉️  You can contact me at [ozgurba99@gmail.com](mailto:ozgurba99@gmail.com)
 * 🤝  I'm open to collaborate.
-* ⚡  Some paths , the adventure never ends..

 ### Skills